-Internal audit as an independent function with direct reporting to AC, assists the Committee to discharge its duties and responsibilities by performing independent review on the adequacy and effectiveness of the Bank's risk management, internal control system and governance processes.
+Internal audit, as an independent function with direct reporting to AC, assists the Committee to discharge its duties and responsibilities by performing independent review on the adequacy and effectiveness of the Bank's risk management, internal control system and governance processes.
 The scope of audit covers all key businesses, operations and support functions of the Bank.
 In managing the audit activities, the Bank's internal audit division ("IA") has formulated annual audit plan by adopting a risk-based methodology.
-Various IA reports have been generated based on the audits conducted in year 2019 comprised of audit observations, recommendations and management action plans for submission to the AC for deliberations.
-Follow-up process is in place to track the actions in addressing the issues highlighted from the audits.
+Various IA reports have been generated based on the audits conducted in year 2020 comprised of observation, recommendation and management action plan for submission to the AC for deliberations, endorsement and approval.
+Follow-up process is in place to track the actions in addressing the issues highlighted by internal audit, external audit and regulators.